hejny/Ukraine/README.md

 ---

+I don't want to punish the Russian people as a whole.
+A lot of them do not support the politics of their state.
+But unfortunately, economic pressure is now one of the less bad solutions.

+---

 I have created a simple way how to do it.

 For the users **from other places, nothing happens**.
 The script is tiny to load and insignificant.
 If the visitor is from **Russia or Belarus** _(detected by system language)_ this **message will appear**: